 hence represent peak smoke levels rather than day-averages;

 from a given chimney can be transported some distance and still remain at a high concentration.
 Hence the presence of a high-concentration PM2.5 measurement adjacent to a particular property does not necessarily mean that the property was the source of the smoke;

 - The national air quality standards for PM2.5 are an annual standard of 8 micrograms/m3 and a 24-hour standard of 25 micrograms/m3.
 There is no shorter-term health-based standard.
-The Tasmanian Department of Health uses a 1-hour health-advisory level of 25 micrograms/m3 as a cautionary level for sensitive people.
+The Tasmanian Department of Health uses 1-hour PM2.5 health-advisory levels.
 The smoke survey measurements are effectively an instantaneous PM2.5 value, and currently cannot be related to a health-based standard.

 Smoke survey data via the LISTmap portal